ocs_ci.deployment.helpers package

 Obtain the RGW TLS CA: for external Ceph 19.0+, fetch

-cephadm_root_ca_certfrom the_adminnode via SSH; otherwise download fromrgw_cert_caURL.- Parameters:
+cephadm_root_ca_certfrom the_adminnode via SSH; for Ceph 18.x (Reef), fetch the certificate directly from the RGW server; otherwise download fromrgw_cert_caURL.- Parameters:

 apply (bool) – if True, the certificate is applied as trusted CA by the OCP cluster